ibm-cloud-docs/containers/cs_integrations_ibm_third_party.md

 Because you own the standard clusters that you create in {{site.data.keyword.containerlong_notm}}, you can choose to install third-party solutions to add extra capabilities to your cluster.
 {: shortdesc}

-Some open source technologies, such as Istio, LogDNA, Sysdig, or Portworx are tested by IBM and provided as managed add-ons, Helm charts, or {{site.data.keyword.cloud_notm}} services that are operated by the service provider in partnership with IBM.
+Some open source technologies, such as Istio or Portworx are tested by IBM and provided as managed add-ons, Helm charts, or {{site.data.keyword.cloud_notm}} services that are operated by the service provider in partnership with IBM.
 These open source tools are fully integrated into the {{site.data.keyword.cloud_notm}} billing and support system.

 You can install other open source tools in your cluster, but these tools might not be managed, supported, or verified to work in {{site.data.keyword.containerlong_notm}}.